 Why Would I Want to Have Anal Sex Anyway?

 Anal sex is probably the most sought-after orgasm for those who've it experienced due to the flood of endorphins it produces.
 You will never feel a bigger, better orgasm in your life.
-(Learn more in What You Need to Know About Anal Sex.)
+(Learn more in Your Top 10 Questions About Anal Play - Answered!)

 Does Having Anal Sex Mean I Might Be Gay?